+1> for each bwp-Index value included in the ul-BWP-ToAddModList that is part of the current UE configuration (UL BWP modification):

-6.3.2 Radio resource control information elements
+2> modify the UL BWP configuration in accordance with the bwp-Config;6.3.2 Radio resource control information elements

-– BandwidthPart-Config
+– BWP-Config

-The BandwidthPart-Config IE is used to configure a bandwidth part as defined in 38.211, section 4.2.2.
-Bandwidth parts are configured per serving cell for uplink (if the serving cell is configured with an uplink) and for downlink.
+The BWP-Config IE is used to configure a bandwidth part as defined in 38.211, section 4.2.2.
+BWPs are configured per serving cell for uplink (if the serving cell is configured with an uplink) and for downlink.